netrabht/Snake-game/README.md

 # Snake-game
-This is a simple snake game project using JAVA
+This is a simple snake game project using JAVA.